jgourassas/zao_ecg_axis/README.md

 I have tested on a Linux Intel Machine running Ubuntu and Debian And works perfectly well

-**This software is a homage to all pioneers of electrocardiography, The ecg_axis was described by Dr Zao n 1952 and 1984**
+**Thanks for the help of MoAlyousef (Mohammed Alyousef) (github.com), the author of fltk-rs.**

  J GOUR  MD Cardiology
  THESSALONIKI GREECE
  jgourassas at gmail dot com

-                                                                Enjoy it
+ Enjoy profit!!